r4fek/rsylla/docs/examples/advanced-patterns.md

     # Return 429 error
 ```

-These patterns demonstrate real-world use cases and show how to effectively use rscylla for complex applications.
+These patterns demonstrate real-world use cases and show how to effectively use rsylla for complex applications.